wp-plugins/reaction-buttons/readme.txt

 2. Shows the sidebar widget with some dummy data.

 == Changelog ==
+= 1.4.2 =
+* small bugfix regarding the button statistics widget: If no button was given, it didn't show any buttons at all instead of all.
+Thanks [max_Q](http://wordpress.org/support/topic/only-buttons-option-default-to-show-all-not-working?replies=1#post-4135674) for the fix.

 = 1.4.1 =
 * had to bump the required version of wordpress to 3.3 because of the new button statistics widgets features.